 During the 1930s USDA scientists researched new methods of controlling Screwworm.
 In the 1950s they successfully used a combination of genetics and nuclear radiation to create a unique interdiction process: Sterile Insect Technique.
-By the end of the 1960s NSW was largely eradicated from the US.
+By the end of the 1960s Screwworm was largely eradicated from the US.
 However a massive outbreak in 1972 (right) precipitated a change to a regional strategy.
 That year, the US and Mexico signed an agreement to push the pest southward and maintain a permanent SIT bio-barrier to prevent northward migration.
-By 2002, NSW had been eradicated to the Columbian border and a SIT biological barrier established in Panama.
+By 2002, Screwworm had been eradicated to the Columbian border and a SIT biological barrier established in Panama.
 That barrier broke down in 2023.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.